mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 I'm not going to go in-depth into the `node_modules` folder or the two `package.json` files.
 If you're curious, I cover the details of these files and folders in [NativeScript in Action](http://bit.ly/nsinaction).

-Finally, we're getting to the real meaty stuff: *app.* files and *main-page.* files.
+Finally, we're getting to the real meaty stuff: *app.XXX* files and *main-page.XXX* files.
 When your app runs, the first piece of app code that runs is the app.js file.
 In a sense, you can think of the app.js file as a bootstrapper for your application.
 Let's open it up and see what's inside:

 ```javascript
 var application = require("application");